HigherState/jameson/README.md

 Jameson builds on [Jackson][] to provide a DSL for [Scala][] which ties validation with deserialization.
-Jameson supports deserializing into native Scala Map and Lists as well as deserializing a stream into a TraversableOnce, it further supports Option and Either types.
+Jameson supports deserializing into native Scala Map and Lists as well as deserializing a stream into a TraversableOnce, it further supports Tuples, Option and Either types.
-Jameson will can deserialize into case classes and nested case classes.
+Jameson can deserialize into case classes and nested case classes.
 It is fully design to support custom extension.

 Jameson parse returns a scala.util.Try object.
 It will stop parsing on the first failure.